DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 [pymongo site]:https://api.mongodb.com/python/current/

-DTM-Tools exome_v1.0 release contains the following scripts which require [pymongo][pymongo site].
+DTM-Tools exome_v1.0 release contains the following scripts which require [pymongo][pymongo site] and Python 3.x.
 Note that authentication is not encoded in these scripts; **authentication is the responsibility of the user.**

+### CohortStats.py
+This script provides the mean, minimum, maximum and standard deviation for quality parameters in each of the genomic regions queried by the DTM-Tools database for the entire cohort.
+It then provides the overal statistics for entire group of variants in the cohort as a whole.
+Helpful to obtain general depth and QUAL values in the regions of interest.
+Expects two DTM-Tools database files ( _ChromoList.csv_ and_ChromoInDelList.csv_) in the working directory.

+Collection and table names are specified in lines 25-26, remember to edit them before running the script:

+	db = client.collectionName
+	return client.collectionName.tableName

+The scripts takes two arguments specified by the user:

+* The metric code queried, as it appears in the JSON output file (DP, AO, QUAL, etc)
+* Text naming or explaining this metric (depth, fraction_alternate, etc)

+Command line:

+	python CohortStats.py <metric> <metric_name>

+Sample command lines:

+	python CohortStats.py DP depth
+	python CohortStats.py QUAL qual_value

 ### AlleleCountMissingFiltered.py

 This script provides an output that indicates, per row entry in each of the three databases, how many documents are classified as homozygous reference (i.e. zygosity code = 0), heterozygous (zygosity code =1) or homozygous variant (zygosity code =2).
 It also indicates how many documents were flagged as ‘filtered’ due to a failed quality filter, and how many documents did not contain such allele entry (missing in the input .bam file).
 Requires Python 3.x, and expects _Alelles.csv_ in the running directory.
-Note that some genomic positions have more than one variant nucleotide classification, in that case this script will not specify; use direct database queries to dissect these cases.
+Note that some genomic positions have more than one variant nucleotide classification, in that case this script will not specify which variant was identified; use direct database queries to dissect these cases.

 The collection and table names are specified in line 10, remember to edit this before running the script: